 All investing should be regarded as longer term.
 The value of your investments can go up and down, and you may get back less than you invest.
 Past performance is no guarantee of future results.
 If you’re not sure which investments are right for you, please seek out a financial adviser.
 Capital at risk.

-RateSetter have introduced a SIPP option to the service, allowing you to invest with the tax benefits of a pension.
-The company also offer investors protection from missed repayments through their “provision fund” scheme.
+RateSetter has introduced a SIPP option to the service, allowing you to invest with the tax benefits of a pension.
+The company also offers investors protection from missed repayments through their “provision fund” scheme.

 Keep on reading to find out more about RateSetter’s pension options.

 What does RateSetter do?